candichen66/IMT577/README.md

 # IMT577

-Correct files are within the IMT577 folder in the Main branch.
+Correct files are within IMT577 folder in the Main branch.